 Introduction to relativity and modern physics, including: introduction to quantum theory; atomic, molecular, nuclear and particle physics; condensed matter physics; astrophysics and cosmology.
 (Previously PHYS 8D)

-Physics 1B and Physics 1C (both completed with a grade of “C” of higher).
+Physics 1B, Physics 1C, and Mathematics 5 (all completed with a grade of “C” of higher).

 Physics 2A - INTRODUCTION TO PHYSICS I